yourpurebredpuppy logo

 3. Emotional sensitivity.
 Be honest... is there tension in your home?
 Are people loud or angry or emotional?
 Are there arguments or fights?
 Brittany Spaniels are sensitive to stress and can become anxious if the people in their home are having family problems.
 This breed deserves a peaceful, harmonious home.

 4. Providing enough socialization.
 Brittanys need extensive exposure to people and to unusual sights and sounds so that their natural "softness" doesn't become shyness or fearfulness, which are difficult to live with.
-Learn more about socialization on the Brittany Training page.
+Learn more about socialization.

 5. Shedding.
 On a shedding scale, I would rate Brittany Spaniels above-average.
 In other words, you need to not mind dog hair on your clothing and furnishings.